mediachain/mediachain/rfc/mediachain-rfc-2.md

 attacks by means of transaction verification.
 All peers verify client transactions before broadcasting them to the core network.

 One or more clients can also attempt a flooding attack where they try to overload the store and core network by pushing a flood of transactions.
 Such actions can be rendered ineffective by requiring Proof of Work to be associated with every transaction.
+In addition, there should be a limit to the size of blobs acceptable blobs as part of the transaction in order to avoid core network storage exhaustion by such attacks.

 If the system is under too much write stress, additional measures can be taken: difficulty for Proof of Work can be adjusted, CAPTCHAs may be presented to clients, IP blacklisting etc.

 #### Peer Injection Attacks